denten-courses/computing-context/lecture-notes/lecture-3.md

 $ sudo pip install nltk
 $ sudo pip install matplotlib

-# what is a library?
+# what is a library? what is a framework?
 ```

 ## Getting started with NLTK**